jpaulm/fbp-tutorial-filter-file/Step02/README.md

 <link href="../style.css" rel="stylesheet" type="text/css">

-## Step02-Add other parts to the diagram
+## Step02 - Add other parts to the diagram

 In this step we are going to add a filter function between the two blocks shown above.
 Filter functions (filters, for short) are commonly used in FBP, and conventionally have two outputs: *accepted* IPs, and *rejected* IPs.
 Filters should not just drop rejected items, although they can be written this way - it is better for them to route rejected items to another process... which could very well just be a Discard process, if so desired.
 In this case, we will do exactly that, as shown here.